top of page

 I have Asian friends who are feeling walking on the street.
 Down a couple of miles from where I live, a woman is walking on the street.
 Part of it is maybe political correctness or talking appropriately to people, asking questions, creating space, and holding space for awkward conversations.
 Another part is life and death.
 We have to change these mindsets.
 People are dying.
 As we know, communities have died, gay women and men, lesbian women and men, Black women and men, and then Asian.

 For many years, Asians, Native Americans, and all of these communities have lost their lives due to close-mindedness, lack of access, and not knowing anyone.
 I don't know any gay people and that's what I came up in.
 I had no cognizance of gay people.
 It wasn't until Ellen came out.
 I had to look it up.
 1997 was one of the first times when there was a public acknowledgment that there was a gay person in TIME Magazine.
 “Yes, I'm gay.”
 If you don't even see it and know it, then that othering that happens, it's hateful.
-It's conversation and life to death.
+It's conversation and life and death.
 It's very dramatic.

 There's something to be said about the awkward conversations.
 We've come a long way in the things that we are talking about primarily because there's so much access.
 Social media has democratized communication.
 It's not just controlled by the powers of people who have the dollars to spend.
 That's made a huge difference.
 To your point, Bridget, we're still ill-equipped to sometimes have the right kind of conversations in a way that's empowering to those who want the information but also those who might be creating a bit of a ruckus, let's say.
 Reba, you brought a banner and you had to unearth it after many years.
 What does that banner mean to you?
 What was it for?